RightToPrivacy/ssh-onion/README.md

 After created, onion address prints to screen.

+## Only run the setup script if you want to add the username as well

 #### USAGE

 ##### OPTION #1:

-run setup in your shell to completely setup everything:
+run setup in your shell to completely setup everything (adds sudo user as well):

     bash setup

-### OR DO THE FOLLOWING TO RUN SCRIPTS BY HAND:
+### OR DO THE FOLLOWING TO ONLY ADD TOR HIDDEN SERVICE SSH (uses apt: for debian based systems):

     sudo bash ssh-onion